linea-it/jupyterhub-tutorial/README.md

 #### Minicursos

 In the `minicurso` directory you will find the material (in Portuguese) used in the first editions in 2021 and 2023.
 Since then, the courses offered by LIneA have evolved, covering varied topics such as git, github, gitflow, Python, databases, scientific software development methodologies and much more.
 Check out the teaching material and class recordings on the  [Google Classroom](https://classroom.google.com/c/NDkzMTA0MzEyODA1?cjc=kl5jjnd) platform (Gmail account required).

+#### User documentation site

+Complete documentation for all platforms and tools provided by LIneA is available at: [https://docs.linea.org.br/](https://docs.linea.org.br/)

 <br>